Wenceslaus II of Bohemia: Polish kingship

 In 1291, High Duke Przemysł II of Poland ceded the sovereign Duchy of Kraków to Wenceslaus.
 Kraków was associated with the overlordship of Poland, but Przemysł held the other duchies and in 1295 was crowned king.
-After Przemysł's death in 1296, Wenceslaus became overlord of Poland and in 1300, and had himself crowned its king.
+After Przemysł's death in 1296, Wenceslaus became overlord of Poland and, in 1300, had himself crowned its king.

 Silver in Kutná Hora

 In 1298, silver was discovered at Kuttenberg (now Kutná Hora) in Central Bohemia.
 Wenceslaus took control of the mine by making silver production a royal monopoly and issued the Prague groschen, which became the most popular of the early Groschen-type coins.
-Kutná Hora was one of the richest European silver strikes ever: between 1300 and 1340 the mine may have produced as much as 20 tons of silver a year.
+Kutná Hora was one of the richest European silver strikes ever: between 1300 and 1340, the mine may have produced as much as 20 tons of silver a year.

 In 1300, Wenceslaus issued the new royal mining code Ius regale montanorum.
 This was a legal document that specified all administrative as well as technical terms and conditions necessary for the operation of mines.